JetBrains/guide/site/go/tips/implement-unexported-interfaces/index.md

 video: "https://youtu.be/WrKC9EFVu04"
 ---

 GoLand offers the option to quickly implement an interface using the _Implement methods_ action.
 Starting with GoLand 2023.1, this action works with exported and unexported interfaces.

 **How to use**

-Click the type and press _Ctrl + I_ on Windows or Linux.
-If you use MacOS, press _^ + I_.
+Click the type and press <kbd>^I</kbd> (macOS) / <kbd>Ctrl+I (Windows/Linux)</kbd>.
 In the search field, type a name of the interface that you want to implement.

-<span class="tag is-rounded">New in 2023.1</span>